fusiongyro/lbac/tutor10.md

 guess.

 One other ground rule:  As we go, I'd like  to  keep the compiler producing real, executable code.
-Even though it may not  DO much at the beginning, it will at least do it correctly.
+Even though it may not _do_ much at the beginning, it will at least do it correctly.

 Finally,  I'll  use  a couple of Pascal  restrictions  that  make